TransFG: A Transformer Architecture for Fine-grained Recognition: Introduction

-We evaluate our model extensively on five popular fine-grained visual classification benchmarks (CUB-200-2011, Stanford Cars, Stanford Dogs, NABirds, iNat2017).
+These abilities of the Transformer make it innately suitable for the FGVC task as the early long-range ``receptive field" \cite{dosovitskiy2020image} of the Transformer enables it to locate subtle differences and their spatial relation in the earlier processing layers.
+In contrast, CNNs mainly exploit the locality property of image and only capture weak long-range relation in very high layers.
+Besides, the subtle differences between fine-grained classes only exist in certain places thus it is unreasonable to convolve a filter which captures the subtle differences to all places of the image.

+Motivated by this opinion, in the paper, we present the first study which explores the potential of vision transformers in the context of fine-grained visual classification.
+We find that directly applying ViT on FGVC already produces satisfactory results while a lot of adaptations according to the characteristics of FGVC can be applied to further boost the performance.
+To be specific, we propose Part Selection Module which can find the discriminative regions and remove redundant information.
+A contrastive loss is introduced to make the model more discriminative.
+We name this novel yet simple transformer-based framework TransFG, and evaluate it extensively on five popular fine-grained visual classification benchmarks (CUB-200-2011, Stanford Cars, Stanford Dogs, NABirds, iNat2017).
 An overview of the performance comparison can be seen in Fig \ref{fig:intro} where our TransFG outperforms existing SOTA CNN methods with different backbones on most datasets.
 In summary, we make several important contributions in this work:

-\begin{enumerate} \item To the best of our knowledge, we are the first to verify the effectiveness of vision transformer on fine-grained visual classification which offers an alternative to the dominating CNN backbone with RPN model design. \item We introduce TransFG, a novel neural architecture for fine-grained visual classification that naturally focuses on the most discriminative regions of the objects and achieve SOTA performance on several standard benchmarks. \item Visualization results are presented which illustrate the ability of our TransFG to accurately capture discriminative image regions and help us to better understand how it makes correct predictions. \end{enumerate}
+\begin{enumerate} \item To the best of our knowledge, we are the first to verify the effectiveness of vision transformer on fine-grained visual classification which offers an alternative to the dominating CNN backbone with RPN model design. \item We introduce TransFG, a novel neural architecture for fine-grained visual classification that naturally focuses on the most discriminative regions of the objects and achieve SOTA performance on several benchmarks. \item Visualization results are presented which illustrate the ability of our TransFG to accurately capture discriminative image regions and help us to better understand how it makes correct predictions. \end{enumerate}